How the Biggest Construction Companies in the U.S. Are Building Our Cities & Workforce

 In the spirit of higher education, Gilbane also created a “living” classroom out of the project.
 It allowed WIT students to learn the most current and advanced construction methods as Gilbane went through the building process.
 Students got hands-on experience with each step of the project in real-time.

 2. Identifying benefits of new technology in preconstruction

 We’ve all heard the adage: “No one likes change.”
 It’s common for firms to face resistance to new technology and innovations.
 Usually, the resistance is not due to an individual’s resistance—it’s an organizational challenge.
 Improving structure and processes can be slow when the productivity and profit gains haven’t been fully understood by decision-makers.
 The truth is that technology proves to be an ally over and over again.
 We look at how two leading firms responded to different scenarios related to the need for new technology in preconstruction.

-On a similar vein, multinational construction and development company, Skanska, ranked #9 on the 2021 ENR 400, encountered some pushback from clients when moving from 2D to 3D modeling.
+Multinational construction and development company, Skanska, one of the largest construction companies in the United States and the world, encountered some pushback from clients when moving from 2D to 3D modeling.
 The company decided to switch to 3D modeling for quantity takeoff to save time and money on projects.

 The Skanska team has found that the best way to reassure hesitant clients is to provide proof of 3D modeling’s value.
 Kelsey Stein, National Preconstruction Technology Manager at Skanska explains, “By having better standards that we can give to the design team, it’s helped us perform a closer estimation while saving time and money on our projects.”